Acetoshi/ArduinoHourglass/README.md

 # ArduinoHourglass
 10/04/2018 A little object that uses two 8x8 LED Matrix and a tilt switch to display time.
 Code is commented in French.
+This is an image of the wiring i used, if the hourglass behaves with 'gravity' upside-down, try rotating the tilt switch ;)

 ![This is the wiring](https://raw.githubusercontent.com/Zblay/ArduinoHourglass/master/HourGlass.png)